+

 2012— 2023

-Mistakes is an ongoing photographic series of unobserved, unperceived, unseen, unheeded, overlooked, inconspicuous, secret, hidden, passed by, unobtrusive, blunders, disregarded, unconsidered, neglected, unrespected, unmarked, unremembered, unscrutinized, unremarked, uncontemplated, unrecognized, slurred over, uninspected, lost sight of, ignored, shoved into the background, undistinguished, unexamined, unlooked at marks. ︎︎︎
+Mistakes is an ongoing photographic series of unobserved, unperceived, unseen, unheeded, overlooked, inconspicuous, secret, hidden, passed by, unobtrusive, blunders, disregarded, unconsidered, neglected, unrespected, unmarked, unremembered, unscrutinized, unremarked, uncontemplated, unrecognized, slurred over, uninspected, lost sight of, ignored, shoved into the background, rephotographed, undistinguished, unexamined, unlooked at marks. ︎︎︎

 In the photographs of Mistakes there seems to be an inherent understanding and use of this hidden parametric.
 The typically clear, guiding subject is absent; the viewer is not escorted to a center and meaning; this puts uncanny emphasis on the usually hidden outline.
 This frame seems to momentarily rest on a situation rather than defining one — this is lovely and sort of like magic. ︎